mondorobot/waltjs/README.md

 // (and whatever the defaults are for the other options) superCoolFade
     .fork()
-    .target('#test2')
+    // we're now working on a new Walt instance .target('#test2')
-    // we still ahve the 1000 delay here,
+    // we still have the 1000 delay here,
     // but we can override other options .duration(5000)
     .animate();